avyboy/aresmush/tutorials/start-game.md

     cd aresmush (if you aren't there already) bin/startares

-> The difference between 'devstart' and 'startares' is that the latter will continue to run even after you log off, and will not display error messages on the screen.
-To
+> The important difference between 'devstart' and 'startares' is that the latter will continue to run even after you log off.
+That is what you want to use for normal operation.

 # Next Step

 That's it!
 Enjoy your game!

-You may wish to check out the more advanced tutorials in the **Managing the Game** and **Coding for Ares** sections.
+You may wish to check out the more [advanced tutorials]({{site.siteroot}}tutorials/index.html) in the **Managing the Game** and **Coding for Ares** sections.